 Actual service of process refers to the summons’ personal delivery to the defendant named in the documents by either an authorized private process server or a law enforcement officer (Sheriff’s Department.)
 The server mostly does personal service by hand-delivering the documents to the defendant, though instances may provide for service by leaving the documents at the person’s abode to any person of suitable age or discretion

-To settle the actual service of process, the officer (or private process server) issuing the process must sign it and place the court’s seal upon the same.
+To settle the actual Florida process service, the officer (or private process server) issuing the process must sign it and place the court’s seal upon the same.
 If the signature is forgotten or omitted, it is considered a “matter of substance” under Florida law, without which the summons is void.
 If personal service cannot be achieved even after a diligent search for the defendant, the personal service must be shown to have not been completed, and alternative means of service may be employed.

 Constructive or substituted service of the process allows service upon the defendant through alternative means, such as service by publication or by personal service out of the jurisdiction where the case is filed and judgment rendered (service of process in another state).
-Service of process is hierarchical, so constructive service is seen only after the failure of the actual service of process.
+Flordia process service is hierarchical, so constructive service is seen only after the failure of the actual process service.
 Due process requirements must be undertaken for constructive service so that the individual has the ability to present themselves in court at the time.
 It is necessary to ensure that the non-resident, evasive, or unknown defendant has a fair chance to present their defense in court within the given timeline.

 Service by Publication